bjs007/SocialEngagementApp/README.md

 - Comments section so that other seniors can communicate and share their ideas
 - Archiving functionality to set it as old

-We are allowing the users to enter this details from the Create Event [ *Create a new Event* ] page.
-After this event is created other users can view this event through *See all active events*.
-Other user can go through these events and comment on this events
+We are allowing the users to enter this details from the Create Event [ **Create a new Event** ] page.
+After this event is created other users can view this event through **See all active events** .
+Other user can go through these events and comment on this events.
+They can mention in the comment whether they are willing to join the event or not and whether they can bring any required resources.
+Users can also go to the **See all Archived Events** section to see all the past events.
+They can come to know which user is interested in these type of events.
+After a event has been held, the event's creator or the Admin can set it to Archived.
+** Access Control in Event module **
+Care has been taken to see that only authorised user are able to make the necessary changes.
+Only the Event's creator are able to modify the important information for an event.
+He will be able to mark the Event as Archived and set whether the required resources are satisfied.
+Other users can only post a comment on the page.
+He will see all other fields disabled.